hideya/json-schema-to-zod/README.md

 ## 🔍 What's Fixed?

-This fork addresses two critical issues with the original package:

-1. **ESM Module Resolution**: When using the package in an ESM environment (projects with `"type": "module"` in package.json), Node.js requires local imports to include file extensions.
+This fork addresses a critical issue with ESM module resolution in the original package.
+When using the package in an ESM environment (projects with `"type": "module"` in package.json), Node.js requires local imports to include file extensions (e.g., './parsers/parse-schema.js').

 Our solution:

+1. Uses the original TypeScript source code without modifications
+2. Compiles to ESM format using modern TypeScript settings
-   - Adds `.js` extensions to all local imports in the compiled ESM output
+3. Adds `.js` extensions to all local imports in the compiled output
-   - Uses `NodeNext` moduleResolution in TypeScript config
-   - Properly configures package exports for dual ESM/CommonJS compatibility
+4. Properly configures package.json for ESM usage

-2. **TypeScript Compatibility**: The original package has type issues that prevent successful TypeScript compilation.
-Our solution:
-   - Fixes type compatibility with the Zod library
-   - Adds proper type casting for Zod methods
-   - Resolves issues with generic types and type inference

 ## 📋 Source Version